Tahiti: Dance

 One of the most widely recognised images of the islands is the world-famous Tahitian dance.
 The ʻōteʻa (sometimes written as otea) is a traditional dance from Tahiti, where the dancers, standing in several rows, execute figures.
-This dance, easily recognised by its fast hip-shaking and grass skirts, is often confused with the Hawaiʻian hula, a generally slower, more graceful dance which focuses more on the hands and storytelling than the hips.
+This dance, easily recognized by its fast hip shaking and grass skirts, is often confused with the Hawaiʻian hula, a generally slower, more graceful dance that emphasizes the hands and storytelling over the hips.

-The ʻōteʻa is one of the few Tahitian men's dances that existed in pre-European times.
+The ʻōteʻa is one of the few Tahitian men's dances that existed before European contact.
 On the other hand, the hura (Tahitian vernacular for hula), a dance for women, has disappeared, and the couples' dance ʻupaʻupa is likewise gone but may have re-emerged as the tamure.
 Nowadays, the ʻōteʻa can be danced by men (ʻōteʻa tāne), by women (ʻōteʻa vahine), or by both genders (ʻōteʻa ʻāmui, "united ʻō").
-This dance is accompanied by instruments only, particularly drums; no singing is involved.
-The drum can be one of the types of the tōʻere, a laying log of wood with a longitudinal slit, which is struck by one or two sticks.
-Or it can be the pahu, the ancient Tahitian standing drum covered with a shark skin and struck by the hands or with sticks.
+This dance is accompanied only by instruments, particularly drums; there is no singing.
+The drum is one of the types of the tōʻere, a wooden log with a longitudinal slit that is struck with one or two sticks.
+Or it can be the pahu, the ancient Tahitian standing drum covered with sharkskin and struck with the hands or sticks.
 The rhythm from the tōʻere is fast; from the pahu it is slower.
 A smaller drum, the faʻatete, can also be used.

 The dancers make gestures that re-enact daily occupations of life.
-For the men the themes can include warfare or sailing, and they may use spears or paddles during such dances.
+For men, themes can include warfare or sailing, and they may use spears or paddles during these dances.

-For women the themes are closer to home or from nature: combing their hair or the flight of a butterfly, for example.
+For women, the themes are closer to home or from nature: combing their hair or the flight of a butterfly, for example.
 More elaborate themes can be chosen, for example, one where the dancers end up portraying a map of Tahiti, highlighting important places.
-In a proper ʻōteʻa the whole dance should be one story on a single theme.
+In a proper ʻōteʻa, the whole dance should be one story on a single theme.

 The group dance called ʻaparima is often performed with the dancers dressed in pareo and maro.
 There are two types of ʻaparima: the ʻaparima hīmene (sung handdance) and the ʻaparima vāvā (silent handdance), the latter of which is accompanied by instruments without any singing.

 Newer dances include the hivinau and the pāʻōʻā.